Dynatrace/dynatrace-configuration-as-code/documentation/docs/Guides/add_new_api.md

 }
 ```

-If your API supports these 3 characteristics, you just need to perform the steps in the following section to add it.
+If your API fulfills these 3 criteria, perform the steps in the following section to add it to Monaco.

-However, if your API does not fulfil the above requirements, please open a ticket in `monaco`'s backlog
+> :warning: If your API does not fulfil these requirements, please open a ticket in Monaco's backlog
 to get implementation feedback from the maintainers.

-## Steps to add an API
+## Add a new API to Monaco

+The steps in this guide will show you how to add a new API to Monaco.

-* Add your API to [the map in api.go](https://github.com/dynatrace-oss/dynatrace-monitoring-as-code/blob/main/pkg/api/api.go#L25):
+1\.
+Open your preferred CLI and enter the following code to add your API to [the map in api.go](https://github.com/dynatrace-oss/dynatrace-monitoring-as-code/blob/main/pkg/api/api.go#L25) and replace the placeholder values as described below.

 ```json
   "<my-api-folder-name>": {